 The concentration curl is a moderate to high intensity level isolation exercise added to workout programs or physical rehabilitation routines for the purposes of activating the biceps brachii in a slow and controlled manner, either to induce muscular hypertrophy or a recovery response via resistance training.

-This is most notable in bodybuilding split workouts where the concentration curl is performed alongside other bicep activating compounds such as rows and pull-ups wherein the biceps are activated to a moderate extent but not so much that they are trained to their fullest capacity – which is precisely where the concentration curl is brought into play.
+This is most notable in bodybuilding split workouts where the concentration curl is performed alongside other bicep activating compound exercises such as rows and pull-ups wherein the biceps are activated to a moderate extent but not so much that they are trained to their fullest capacity – which is precisely where the concentration curl is brought into play.

 As such, the concentration curl is added to workouts for its variety of benefits primarily focused on the biceps muscle group and their subsequent size or strength, though occasionally the concentration curl’s other benefits are also a reason behind their addition.